Happy New Year

 Yup, I have been trying that hard to blog.
 Infact, I have 8 drafts in my WordPress folder right now.

 So does this mean, that I would be regular with my posts from now on?

 Nope, not a chance.

 The second half of 2012 was eventful.
 New job, new crib, met some lovely people, visited some amazing places and more importantly, learnt a couple of new things about myself.
-Things like, I cook a mean macroni and sausages, make a smashing cocktail using mango, vodka and chocolate and that I can ride a thousand kilometres into the wild, alone, on my motorocycle.
+I cook a mean macaroni and sausages, make a smashing cocktail using mango, vodka and chocolate and that I can ride a thousand kilometres into the wild, alone, on my motorcycle.
 I also learnt some not so pleasant things such as, I am no longer 22 and that I am not grateful enough to Bangalore, for what the water does to one’s hair.
 But all in all, it’s been a good year.
 I returned home after three years, started playing the guitar, learnt to cook, spent almost fifteen days in December travelling in and out of Bangalore.
 I welcomed the New Year swimming in the lovely waters of Gokarna, amidst some absolutely wonderful people.
 I experienced the most beautiful sunset of my life.
 Heard poetry from the lips of some of the most beautiful women in France.
 2012 was the year I had planned nothing.
-2012 was when I began stirking off items in my bucket list, one at a time.
+2012 was when I began striking off items in my bucket list, one at a time.

-I, had also made a promise to a girl, I met in a train journey from Calicut to Bangalore.
+I, had also made a promise to a girl, I met on a train journey from Calicut to Bangalore.
 She was returning from her friend’s wedding, and so was I. She saw me, in my nostalgic self, scribbling a few silly lines in my notepad and asked if I did this every single time I travelled in a train, with a good looking girl beside me.

 What followed was a night long conversation that I shall remember for a long time to come.
 In the end, before we parted ways, she asked me to mail her the rest of the silly lines.
 I promised her that I would.